Trivial cup products in bounded cohomology of the free group via aligned chains: Introduction

-Even in the case of $k=2$, our Theorem is a priori stronger than Theorem \ref{summary}, since it is not known whether every quasimorphism is $\Delta$-decomposable, $\Delta$-continuous or a Calegari quasimorphism.
+Even in the case of $k=2$, our Theorem A is a priori stronger than Theorem \ref{summary}, since it is not known whether every quasimorphism is $\Delta$-decomposable, $\Delta$-continuous or a Calegari quasimorphism.
 Moreover for $k=3$, since both $\h_b^2(F,\R)$ and $\h_b^3(F,\R)$ are known to be infinite dimensional (see \cite{brooks81}, \cite{Grigorchuk} as well as \cite{soma97}), our Theorem gives infinitely many examples of the triviality of the cup product of non trivial classes.

 Important examples of $\Delta$-decomposable quasimorphisms are the classical Brooks quasimorphisms on non-selfoverlapping words and Rolli quasimorphisms.
-For Brooks quasimorphisms on selfoverlapping words we are not aware of a construction as $\Delta$-decomposable quasimorphisms.
-However, in order to include this case also as a corollary of Theorem A, we shall modify the notion of $\Delta$-decompositions from \cite{heuer17} and adapt the proof of Theorem A accordingly to obtain:
+Thus, Theorem A (c) is a particular case of Theorem A (a).
+For Brooks quasimorphisms on selfoverlapping words we are however not aware of a construction as $\Delta$-decomposable quasimorphisms.
+As a consequence, we will deal with case (b) separately in Section \ref{Section Brooks}.